Class 10 Exam > Class 10 Notes > Science Class 10 > Chains, Branches, Rings & Homologous Series

 • Each member of a homologous series differ from its higher and lower neighbouring members by a common difference of -CH2 group.

-• Molecular masses of the two adjacent homologues differ by 14 mass units, because molecular mass of -CH2 group is 12 + 2 = 14.
+• The molecular masses of two adjacent homologues differ by 14 mass units because molecular mass of -CH2 group is 12 + 2 = 14.

-• All the members of a homologous series show similar chemical properties.
+• All members of a homologous series display similar chemical properties.

-• All the members of the series can be prepared by similar methods known as the general method of preparation.
+• All members of the series can be prepared using similar methods, known as the general method of preparation.

-• They show change in physical properties with increase in number of carbon atoms.
+• They show changes in physical properties as the number of carbon atoms increases.

 Table: Some Members of Alkane, Alkene and Alkyne (Homologous Series)